 How much does it cost to update a will?

-If you write a will with Farewill, you'll automatically be signed up to our update service.
-This is free for the first year and just £10 a year after that.
-You can cancel the update service anytime and we'll send you a reminder 30 days before each payment so you have plenty of time to decide.
+If you write your will with Farewill, you'll have a year to make unlimited changes to your will included in the price.
+After that, it’s an optional £10 a year for as many updates as you need.
+You can cancel unlimited changes anytime and we'll remind you the month and week before each payment so you have plenty of time to decide.

-With our update service, you'll be able to update your will an unlimited number of times.
+With unlimited changes, you can update your will as many times as you need.
 You can also take advantage of our free chat and phone support between 9am and 7pm, 7 days a week.
 So if you have any questions about updating your will, you can speak to an expert from the comfort of your own home.

 If you've already written a will with a solicitor or traditional will writer, you'll likely need to get a codicil to update your will.
 This is a separate document that can cost anywhere between £20 and £80.
 However, if you want to make a lot of changes to your will or think you may need to update it again in the future, you may be better off writing a new will.

-You can find out more about writing a codicil here.
+You can find out more about writing a codicil.

 I already have a will.
 Can I update it with Farewill?